-t Hindustan Zinc, we believe in A t Hindustan Zinc, we believe in the transformative power of digitalisation to unlock new business opportunities and drive sustainable growth.
-We are committed to leverage the progressive digital innovations and take pride in being an industry-wide pioneer to implement one of its kind interventions such as launch of battery electric vehicle in underground (UG) mine, monitoring real-time equipment health status in UG, tele-remote solo drilling operations in UG from surface, smoke hours drilling & many more initiatives to create a smarter, safer and much more sustainable mining operations for our employees, business partners, nearby community and the whole ecosystem we operate in.
+t Hindustan Zinc, we believe in the transformative power of digitalisation to unlock new business opportunities and drive sustainable growth.
+We are committed to leverage the progressive digital innovations and take pride in being an industry-wide pioneer to implement one of its kind interventions such as launch of battery electric vehicle in underground (UG) mine. monitoring real-time equipment health status in UG, tele-remote solo drilling operations in UG from surface, smoke hours drilling & many more initiatives to create a smarter, safer and much more sustainable mining operations for our employees, business partners, nearby community and the whole ecosystem we operate in.